The types of butterflies native to the world's fields, forests and residential areas, present themselves to humans both formally and informally.

 The Blue Metalmark in the video at the top of the page (or depending on the viewing device, below this description) shows the colorful nature of the subtropical species.
 Most North American species have brown wings.

-Driving along any any rural road or strolling the backwoods on a sunny spring or summer afternoon brings the sights and sound of nature to life.
+Driving along any any rural road or strolling the backwoods on a sunny spring or summer afternoon brings the sights and sound of nature to life, including the sighting of colorful butterflies.

 I found that butterflies can thrive along the edges of forest logging roads, within power line rights-of-way and along the edges of farmlands and other agricultural lands....By taking a few simple steps, farmers and forest managers can help these communities maintain themselves.